Smulyan/dacss690a_streamlit/README.md

-# Airbnb Rental Price Prediction API
+# Time to Retraction Prediction API

-This is a Flask-based API that predicts Airbnb rental prices based on several factors like bedrooms, bathrooms, accommodation capacity, and neighborhood.
+This is a Flask-based API that predicts Retraction times for publications based on Subject, Country of the authors' institutional affiliation, and whether the publicaiton was paywalled.
 The API has two main endpoints:
 - `/reload`: Reloads the data and trains the model.
 - `/predict`: Predicts the rental price for a given listing.